We received a question from a reader about dog on dog jealousy recently.

 I know how challenging raising two dogs together can be — especially when one is jealous and/or aggressive.
 It’s downright scary at times!

-I’ll be honest, I wish that we had consulted with a dog trainer to ease the process of raising those 2 dogs that I wrote about in my earlier article — because things got so bad that we were on pins and needles for many months (any time they were in the same room together).
+I’ll be honest, I wish that we had consulted with a dog trainer to ease the process of raising those two dogs that I wrote about in my earlier article — because things got so bad that we were on pins and needles for many months (any time they were in the same room together).

 A professional dog trainer would have relieved our stress, eased our minds, and solved the problem much more quickly than us doing it on our own.
 It felt like it took us ages to get to the point where the older dog would tolerate the younger dog.
 There was so much trial and error.